 Judging by its ingredients alone, Blue Seal Life Stages Dog Food looks like an average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 28% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 50% for the overall product line.

-In addition, when you consider the plant-based protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the pea protein, flaxseed and yeast culture in this recipe and the corn gluten meal in others, this looks like the profile of a kibble containing a moderate amount of meat.

-Blue Seal Life Stages Dog Food is a plant-based dry kibble using a moderate amount of chicken, lamb or pork meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Blue Seal Life Stages is a plant-based dry dog food using a moderate amount of pork, lamb or chicken meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 Those looking for a wet product from the same company may wish to visit our review of Blue Seal canned dog food.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.